Italian Arancini Risotto Balls Recipe

-Arancini literally means "little oranges" and comes from the Italian word arancia, meaning "orange" (funnily enough), as the outcome is supposed to vaguely resemble orange-like balls.
+Arancini literally means "little oranges" and comes from the Italian word arancia, meaning "orange."
+These balls of fried risotto are supposed to resemble oranges.

 How to Make Arancini Balls

 - 3/4 cup or 100 g Parmesan; Parmigiano-Reggiano if you can, as it is the best.

 - 1 egg, medium or large, beaten

 Additional ingredients for the risotto balls: